Crow Business

 (it sounded a bit like that, but more rasping)

-I stop smile
+I stop laughing

 “How big you think you are (says the Crow)